hdevillers/go-fannot-documentation/docs/source/usage/formating_rules.rst

 Each of them consists in the definition of 5 parameters:

 * ``Min_sim``: Is the minimal protein similarity required to met the matching condition.
 It is computed on the basis of the global alignment between the query and the hit.
 It ranges between 0 and 100.
 * ``Min_lra``: Is the minimal length ratio between the two compared proteins.
-It is computed as follow: the length of the smallest protein between the query and the hit is diveded by the length of the largest one.
+It is computed as follow: the length of the smallest protein between the query and the hit is divided by the length of the largest one.
 It ranges between 0 and 1.
 * ``Pre_ann``: Is the prefix value used when filling template having the **field** ``{Prefix}``.
 * ``Ovr_wrt``: Indicate if the hit can be used to overwrite a previously found hit.
-* ``Hit_sta``: Hit status, a numeric indice that characterizes the match.
+* ``Hit_sta``: Hit status, a numeric index that characterizes the match.
 It is the parameter that is compared with ``MaxStatusOW`` to control overwrite. **The lower the hit status the lower the similarity**.

 .. important::